P-R-I-S-M-PROJECT/P.R.I.S.M/overview.md

    - User-selected or random based on configuration
    - Each model has equal probability in random mode
    - Models can be tested individually
+   - Specialized handling for static image generation

-3. **Code Generation**
+3. **Code/Image Generation**
-   - Selected model generates Processing code
+   - Selected model generates Processing code or static image
-   - Code is validated and sanitized
+   - Code/image is validated and sanitized
    - Syntax is converted if needed
    - Error recovery mechanisms in place

 4. **Rendering**
-   - Processing sketch compilation (`prism.pde`)
+   - Processing sketch compilation (`prism.pde`) for code
-   - 360-frame animation @ 60fps
-   - FFmpeg video conversion
+   - Static image generation with Flux AI
    - Local storage with metadata
+   - Comprehensive analysis and evolution tracking

 ## Analysis System